Risk factors for preterm birth1

 The minute your doctor confirms your pregnancy, follow up with a checkup and do not miss any of your prenatal appointments.
 It is natural to feel tired and nauseous during pregnancy, but however tired you are, don’t miss your check-ups.
 Sometimes, you may feel fine and seem healthy too, but there is no harm getting a checkup done to be sure your little one is healthy.

 Prenatal appointments are not only for your baby but also you!
 During the checkup, expect your doctor to take a test of your blood sugar and blood pressure.
 Since diabetes and high blood pressure could lead to preterm delivery, it’s important that you take measures to manage the conditions.
 Additionally, make sure your doctor knows your personal and family medical history so that your risk factors are addressed.
-So, if you suffer from common conditions like PCOS or thyroid, make sure your doctor is aware of it.3
+So, if you suffer from common conditions like PCOS or thyroid, make

 2. Get Checked For Infections